The framework. Thinking Christian, living with uncompromising faith.

 Developing a Theological Disposition

 A disposition is our underlying sense of how the world works.
 For Christians, that sense must be theological—shaped by God’s self-revelation in Jesus Christ and formed within the shared life of His body.
 Developing a theological disposition means learning to see reality as Christians together: nesting our affections in unqualified loyalty to God, recognizing Christ as infinitely more relevant than any other actor or factor, and responding to life as those who trust that God is present and active among His people.
+Over time, this shared posture trains us to interpret the world not as isolated individuals but as participants in the life of Christ, bearing together the cost and hope of faithfulness.

 Commiting to Theo-Logic